 State Youth Turnout Gap Explorer

-Turnout gap — overall vs 18-29 — by state
+Turnout gap — overall vs cohort — by state

-Presidential margin vs youth turnout
+Presidential margin vs cohort turnout

 About this data

-Source: Sprint 2 integrated state-year panel
+Source: integrated state-year panel

 (src/data/state_year_panel.parquet).